vitorxavierg/WebScraping/README.md

 https://medium.com/towardsdev/cars-prices-reviews-study-step-1-data-scraping-8089ac94389

 This is the first part of a three-part project I've made.
 In the first part, it's used BeautifulSoup and Selenium libs to scrape data from a selling cars website.
-Check out the medium article to read the other to parts.
+Check out the Medium article to read the other to parts.